mlflow/mlflow/docs/source/R-api.rst

 Predict using RFunc MLflow Model
 ================================

-Predict using an RFunc MLflow Model from a file or data frame.
+Performs prediction using an RFunc MLflow model from a file or data frame.

 .. code:: r